Gingerbread Photo Craft [Free Template]

 Christmas Kids’ Crafts

 Kids love Christmas!
 It’s a time for jingle bells, Santa Claus, and presents!
 But it’s also a time for crafting!
 Making homemade gifts and decorations is a great way for kids to get involved in the Christmas spirit.
-And it’s not just about the end result – crafting is a great way for kids to use their imaginations and have fun!
-So this Christmas, why not encourage your little ones to get crafty?
-They’re sure to have a blast!

-Reindeer Gingerbread Man Disguise Craft – With this simple craft, you can turn your gingerbread man into a reindeer, complete with antlers and a red nose.
+Reindeer Gingerbread Man Disguise Craft – With this simple idea, you can turn your gingerbread man into a reindeer, complete with antlers and a red nose.
 Best of all, this disguise will help to keep your gingerbread man safe from being eaten as a delicious Christmas treat!

 Kids’ Christmas Activities